JC Gonzalez

 Juan Camilo Gonzalez (born March 8, 1990) is a Colombian actor and singer-songwriter.
 His career began in 2009, when he participated in television commercials and advertisements in Texas.
 Gonzalez was also a candidate on Making Menudo, an MTV reality show for which they selected twenty-five bilingual male singers.
 Gonzalez has also made appearances in film and television, such as Parks and Recreation, the webseries Blue, and Los Americans.

 Early years

 Gonzalez was born in Bogotá, Colombia in 1990.
 He has two younger siblings.
 Gonzalez was classified as a hyperactive child, and therefore earned the nickname of "terremoto" (Earthquake).
 Gonzalez and his family moved to Houston when he was seven years old so that his younger brother could receive medical treatment.

-Gonzalez started his elementary school at Gimnasio Los Caobos in Bogota, Colombia and attended Clements High School in Sugar Land, Texas, graduating in 2009.
+Gonzalez started his elementary school at Gimnasio Los Caobos in Bogotá and attended Clements High School in Sugar Land, Texas, graduating in 2009.

 Career

 Music

 Gonzalez has recorded original material as well as a remix of the song "El Perdón" by Enrique Iglesias and Nicky Jam.
 As of 2016, Gonzalez was preparing his debut solo album, titled AwakIn, which is set to feature songs in English and Spanish with a mix of Latin rhythms and American rap and pop.